Attention-Deficit / Hyperactivity Disorder (ADHD) in Children

 What is ADHD?

 ADHD, also called attention-deficit disorder, is a behavior disorder, usually first diagnosed in childhood, that is characterized by inattention, impulsivity, and, in some cases, hyperactivity.
-These symptoms usually occur together; however, one may occur without the other(s).
+These symptoms usually happen together.
+However, one may happen without the other(s).

 The symptoms of hyperactivity, when present, are almost always apparent by the age of 7 and may be present in very young preschoolers.
 Inattention or attention-deficit may not be evident until a child faces the expectations of elementary school.